 CS Discoveries is designed from the ground up to be an accessible and engaging course for all students, regardless of background or prior experience.
-By providing students opportunities to engage with culturally and personally relevant topics in a wide variety of CS related fields we hope to show all students that CS can be for them.
+It provides students opportunities to engage with culturally and personally relevant topics in a wide variety of contexts and aims to show all students that CS is for them.

 This unit is a highly interactive and collaborative introduction to the field of computer science, as framed within the broader pursuit of solving problems.
 Through a series of puzzles, challenges, and real world scenarios, students are introduced to a problem solving process that they will return to repeatedly throughout the course.
 They then explore how computers represent and process information in order to solve certain kinds of problems.
 The unit concludes with students designing an application that could help address a problem of their choosing.

 In this unit, students are empowered to create and share the content on their own web pages.
 They begin by thinking about the role of the web, and how it can be used as a medium for creative expression.
 As students develop their pages and begin to see themselves as programmers, they are encouraged think critically about the impact of sharing information online and how to be more critical content consumers.
 They are also introduced to problem solving as it relates to programming, as they learn valuable skills such as debugging, commenting, and structure of language.
 At the conclusion of the unit, students compile their work to create a personal website they can publish and share.

 In this unit, students build on their coding experience as they create programmatic images, animations, interactive art, and games.
 Starting off with simple, primitive shapes and building up to more sophisticated sprite-based games, students become familiar with the programming concepts and the design process computer scientists use daily.
 They then learn how these simpler constructs can be combined to create more complex programs.
 In the final project, students develop a personalized, interactive program.
 Along the way, they practice design, testing, and iteration, as they come to see that failure and debugging are an expected and valuable part of the programming process.